Spherical Perspective on Learning with Normalization Layers: Spherical framework and effective quantities

 Using Theorem~\ref{thm:sphere_step}, we can derive actual effective learning rates for any optimization scheme that fits our generic framework.
 These expressions, summarized in Table~\ref{eff_lr_scheme} are explicit and have a clear interpretation, in contrast to learning rates in~\citep{van2017l2}, which are approximate and asymptotic, and in~\citep{hoffer2018norm, arora2018theoretical}, which are variational and restricted to SGD without momentum only.

 In particular, we provide the first explicit expression of the effective learning rate for Adam:

-where $\nu_k = r_k\invsqf\|\bb_k\|$ is homogeneous to the norm of a gradient on the hypersphere and can be related to an \emph{second-order moment on the hypersphere} (see Appendix.\ref{order2adam} for details).
-This notation also simplifies the in-depth analysis in Section~\ref{sec:diagnosis}, allowing a better interpretation of formulas.
+where $\nu_k = r_k\invsqf\|\bb_k\|$ is homogeneous to the norm of a gradient on the hypersphere and can be related to an \emph{second-order moment on the hypersphere} (see \ref{order2adam} for details).
+Using the variable $\nu$ also simplifies the in-depth analysis in Section~\ref{sec:diagnosis}, allowing a better interpretation of formulas.

-The expression of the effective learning rate of Adam, i.e., the amplitude of the step taken on the hypersphere, reveals a dependence on the dimension $d$ (through $\nu$) of the considered group of radially-invariant parameters.
+The expression of the effective learning rate of Adam, i.e., the amplitude of the step taken on the hypersphere, reveals a dependence on the dimension $d$ (through $\nu$) of the update of the considered group of radially-invariant parameters.
 In the case of an MLP or CNN that stacks layers with neurons or filters of different dimensions, the learning rate is thus tuned differently from one layer to another.

 We can also see that for all schemes the learning rate is tuned by the dynamics of radiuses $r_k$, which follow: